RubenPX/agencia-de-transportes/README.md

 1. in vscode press ctrl + shift + p
 2. select option: `Dev Containers: Open Folder in Container...`

-## Alternative running

-You can use Github Codespaces
+### Alternative running: You can use [Github Codespaces](https://github.com/features/codespaces) or [devcontainers using docker](https://code.visualstudio.com/docs/devcontainers/containers)

 ## How to access to database